github/docs/content/get-started/onboarding/getting-started-with-github-team.md

 versions:
   fpt: '*'
 ---

+This guide will walk you through setting up, configuring and managing your {% data variables.product.prodname_team %} account as an organization owner.

 ## Part 1: Configuring your {% data variables.product.product_name %} account
 As the first steps in starting with {% data variables.product.prodname_team %}, you will need to create a user account or log into your existing account on {% data variables.product.prodname_dotcom %}, create an organization, and set up billing.